styromaniac/PLAA/README.md

 ## Credits

 - [ReShade](https://reshade.me/) for the post-processing framework.
-- Community members for valuable feedback and contributions to refining this shader.
+- Community members for valuable feedback and contributions.

 ---